anic17/anic17/README.md

 ## Internships & Jobs

-As of today, I am open to a summer position as an intern in a tech-related enterprise.
+Right now, I am open to a summer position as an intern in a tech-related enterprise.
 If you are recruiting near the Tarragona/Barcelona zone, do not hesitate to reach out via email!
 I will gladly send you my full Curriculum Vitæ.
 I am fully flexible: I can either comfortably work in-person or remotely.

 ---